hemantaph/gwsnr/docs/autoapi/gwsnr/index.rst

       duration a gravitational wave signal spends in the detector's frequency band.
 A safety factor of 1.1 is applied to ensure the chirp time remains positive for waveform generation.

-      The calculation uses the :func:`~gwsnr.numba.findchirp_chirptime` function to compute chirp times and employs numerical root finding to determine where the chirp time approaches zero.
+      The calculation uses the :func:`~self.numba.findchirp_chirptime` function to compute chirp times and employs numerical root finding to determine where the chirp time approaches zero.

       :Parameters: